craigerskine/pxl.media/content/games/return-to-popolocrois-a-story-of-seasons.md

 ---
-title: Return to PopoloCrois: A STORY OF SEASONS
+title: 'Return to PopoloCrois: A STORY OF SEASONS'
 platform: 3ds
 genre:
   - rpg